What is Implant Dentistry?

 The fixed restoration that the patient receives on the day of the implant placement is a transitional restoration that is worn for 4-6 months.
 After this time a new fixed permanent restoration is made.

-All-on-4 is a technique that originated in Portugal over a decade ago and has now gained popularity in North America.
+All-on-4 is a 'Smile-in-a-day' procedure.
+It is a technique that originated in Portugal over a decade ago and has now gained popularity in North America.
 It is indicated when there is insufficient bone in the back of the jaws for implant placement.
 It is a technique that uses 4 (or 5) dental implants to support a full arch fixed denture to replace all your teeth in a jaw.
 Two or three implants are placed vertically in the front of the mouth .
 The two back implants are longer and angled backwards avoiding bone deficient areas in the back of the jaw.

 The 'All-on-4' technique is not indicated for everyone.
 At NDS we will present you with all the treatment options available to address your dental needs.
 Often we recommend 5, 6, or more implants for an arch.

 Guided implant surgery is a technique used to precisely plan the placement of the implants as it relates to the available bone and the position of the final restoration using a CT scan and special 3-D software.
 The entire surgery is pre-planned on the computer.
 A surgical guide is then fabricated and used during surgery to precisely place the implants according to the computer plan.